certsocietegenerale/fame/docs/installation.rst

 Configuration
 =============

-The Docker container can be configures by environment variables only.
+The Docker container can be configured by environment variables only.
 All available environment variables are described below.

 :FAME_INSTALL_COMMUNITY_REPO: (web only) Defines whether or not to install the community module repository when spawning a fresh instance.
 :FAME_URL: (worker/web) On the *worker*, this defines the (internal) base URL of the fame-web container (e.g. ``http://fame-web:8080/``).
 For the *web* container, this defines at which URL the web interface will be available to the users (e.g. ``http://fame.example.com/``)